 Do you know you need a hearing aid, but find yourself reluctant to take the next step?
 You aren't alone; many people who would benefit from hearing aids experience this kind of hesitation.
-That's often due to outdated or inaccurate information about the fitting and purchasing process and, once you have them, how to use hearing aids.
+That's often due to outdated or inaccurate information about the fitting and purchasing process as well as how to use hearing aids once you have them.
 To help you, we've separated hearing aid facts from fiction.
 Below you'll find a number of hearing aid myths and the actual facts behind the fallacies.

 Fact: It's true that hearing loss, especially sensorineural hearing loss, becomes more common as we age.
 Just because it's common, doesn't make it "normal."
 If hearing loss is preventing you from living life to the fullest, you should seek help, regardless of your age.

 Fact: Even mild hearing loss can lead to significant issues.
 For example, you may hear words incorrectly in the workplace, which could in turn diminish your job performance.
 At home, you may turn up the TV or radio too loud for other family members to listen comfortably, making it harder to spend time together.
 You may even be unable to hear alarms or other warning signals, compromising your safety.

 Fact: Without hearing aids, you won’t be able to tell exactly which sounds or how much you can’t hear.
 Once you start wearing them, you'll immediately hear the difference and understand how much audio you miss when you take off your devices.
 In addition to being able to hear your surroundings more fully, numerous studies have shown a positive impact on relationships, job performance, brain health, happiness and well-being when people get help for hearing loss.